 The 470 km NGT network transports natural gas onshore from the Dutch continental shelf to the Uithuizen processing station.

 The Cygnus field supplies six per cent of the UK’s gas production, enough to fuel 1.5 million UK homes.

 Two turbine-driven gas compressors on the Cygnus Alpha platform to bolster gas pressure for gas export to shore.

-A three-well subsea tie-back project to connect with existing facilities on the Heron pipeline and hosted by the BP ETAP facility.
+A four-well subsea tie-back project to connect with existing facilities on the Heron pipeline and hosted by the BP ETAP facility.

 The regional centre of the country’s natural gas production and the traditional heart of its onshore oil-producing industry.

 Oil and gas production at four primary locations, including what was the second largest natural gas reservoir in mainland Europe.